expo/expo/docs/pages/workflow/debugging.md

 ## Debugging Redux

-[Redux](https://redux.js.org/) is a popular library for managing the state of your app that doesn't belong to any single component, and instead it shared throughout the app.
-You can use the React Native Debugger (told you this tool does it all), the set up is as follows:
+[Redux](https://redux.js.org/) is a popular library for managing and centralizing application state shared throughout the app.
+You can use Redux DevTools on React Native Debugger for debugging the application's state changes.
+The setup is as follows:

 1. Download React Native Debugger from the [releases page](https://github.com/jhen0409/react-native-debugger/releases).
 2. Open the app, press `⌘+t`/`ctrl+t` to open new window, then set the port to 19000.